Majorana-mediated thermoelectric transport in multiterminal junctions: Introduction

-In this Letter, we study the multiterminal system depicted in Fig.~\ref{fig:figure1}(a), which also represents a generalization of setups that investigate Cooper pair splitting (CPS) \cite{Hofstetter2009,Herrmann2010,Schindele2012,Cao2015}.
-The central region consists of two noninteracting coupled QDs, each of them connected to one metallic lead and both are connected to two $s$-wave or $p$-wave superconducting leads.
+In this paper, we study the multiterminal system depicted in Fig.~\ref{fig:figure1}(a), which also represents a generalization Cooper pair splitting (CPS) setups \cite{Hofstetter2009,Herrmann2010,Schindele2012,Cao2015}.
+The central region consists of two coupled QDs, each of them connected to one metallic lead and both are connected to two superconducting leads.
+We restrict our analysis to the noninteracting limit since it has already been shown that the low-energy behavior and the conductance is dominated by the effects of MZMs even in the Kondo regime \cite{Majek2022,Lara2023}.
 In contrast to previous discussions aforementioned, we find that the presence of a MZM does not generally result in the sign change of the Seebeck coefficient.
 Therefore, alternative methods are required for their definitive identification.
 For this purpose, we propose a measurement of the transverse thermoelectric transport coefficients as a function of the phase difference $\phi = \varphi_B - \varphi_T$ between the bottom (B) and top (T) superconductors.
 In particular, we show that the linear-response signals of both the electrical and thermal conductance around $\phi \approx \pi$ as well as the Seebeck coefficient around $\phi \approx 0$ show a huge amplification in the presence of MZMs.
+We also show that MZMs lead to a strong violation of the Wiedemann-Franz law around phase differences $\phi \approx \pi$.